 Additional data has been identified that may be valuable to evaluations of progress towards the Basin's sustainability goal.
 This is primarily additional monitoring information that may be useful to identify adverse impacts on biological uses of surface water, in addition to existing biological monitoring in the Basin.

-271 These include evaluation of the use of satellite imagery for monitoring riparian and non-

-272 riparian vegetation.
-The GSA may consult other entities or specialists, as feasible, to273 determine the value of this data.
+These include evaluation of streamflow depletion impacts on juvenile salmonids and use of satellite imagery for monitoring riparian and non-riparian vegetation.
+The GSA may consult other entities or specialists, as feasible, to determine the value of this data.